Ralph Winston Fox: 1930s and Spanish Civil War

 During his time with the Marx-Engels Institute, Fox began a detailed study of the Asiatic Mode of Production as reflected in the writings of Karl Marx.
 He published an article on the topic, "The Views of Marx and Engels on the Asiatic Mode of Production and Their Sources," in the journal Letopisi marksizma in 1930.
 Fox returned once again to England in 1932, going to work for the Daily Worker as a columnist and writing several pamphlets and books for the Communist press.
-In 1935 Fox shared a hotel room with the famous Jewish-American communist writer Mike Gold.
+In 1935, Fox attended the International Writers Congress in Paris, where he shared a hotel room with authors Mike Gold and James Hanley.

-In 1936, to fight fascism in the Spanish Civil War, Fox joined the International Brigades through the French Communist Party in Paris.
-When he arrived in Spain at the end of the year, he was sent to be trained in Albacete and was assigned to the XIV Brigade.
-After some weeks as a political commissar at the base, Fox was sent to the front in one of the first operations in which the Brigades were involved.
-Fox died at the Battle of Lopera in the province of Jaén in late December 1936.
-During the same fascist attack which killed Fox, his friend the Cambridge poet John Cornford was also killed.
+In 1936, with the goal of defeating fascism in the Spanish Civil War, Fox joined the International Brigades through the French Communist Party.
+When he arrived in Spain towards the end of the year, he was sent to Albacete for training, and was assigned to the XIVth Brigade.
+He worked for a time as a political commissar at the Albacete base for English people.
+He was then transferred to the front in one of the first operations in which the Brigades were involved.

-Some biographies state 3 January 1937 as his date of death, which was the day that his death was made public.
-However, modern historians place his death within late 1936.
+Ralph Fox died at the Battle of Lopera in the province of Jaén on 28 December 1936.
+During the same fascist attack that killed Fox, his friend the Cambridge poet John Cornford was also killed.
+Some biographies state that Fox died on 3 January 1937, because it was the date that his death was first made public.
+However, historians have subsequently placed his death in late December.